VMT19937: A SIMD-Friendly Pseudo Random Number Generator based on Mersenne Twister 19937: Inter-State Vectorization: the V-Family

-To construct the generator described in section \ref{sec:simdgen}, we need to advance the state vector $X_0$ by $J$ steps.
+To construct the V-family generator described above, we need to advance the state vector $X_0$ by $J$ steps for each of the $M$ instances.
 In theory, we could apply recurrence \eqref{eq:step} $J$ times.
 However, in practice, since $J$ is a huge number, this operation would be astronomically expensive.
 To overcome this, techniques known as \textit{jump ahead} are used to compute the state $X_{tJ}$ directly from $X_0$ without calculating all the intermediate states.